Please read this entire document carefully before beginning your exam!

 For each scenario, you must provide at least one screenshot of the successfully cracked wireless network key and one screenshot of the proof.txt.

 The use of automated tools like wifite, wifiphisher and similar are not allowed.
+In addition, chatbots such as ChatGPT, YouChat, and similar are not allowed.

 Downloading any applications, files or source code from the exam environment to your local machine is strictly forbidden unless they're necessary for you to compromise the exam machine, and make sure to delete it after completing the exam objectives.
 For more information, please refer to OffSec legal documentation.